Article 1 – NAME

 2.2 No person applying for membership shall be denied membership based on race, color, religion, gender, sexual orientation or ethnic origin.

 2.3 Classes of Membership are listed in the NCAPPS Policy Manual.

 2.4 All applications for membership must be completed in full on a form approved by the Board of Directors.
 Each application must be accompanied by the appropriate fees as determined by the Board of Directors and published in the NCAPPS Policy Manual.

-2.5 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record thereof has been expunged.
-In addition, membership shall not be granted to any applicant who has had their license, permit, or right to serve process revoked by any issuing authority unless said revocation has been pardoned or the record thereof expunged.
+2.5 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record thereof has been expunged. .
 Any convictions or revocations described in this section that are more than five (5) years old shall not be grounds for denial of membership.

 Article IV — DUES

 Section 1.
 The annual dues shall be determined by majority vote of the membership at the annual conference and shall remain in effect until changed.

 Section 2.
 The fiscal year covering the payment of dues shall be October 1 — September 30 of the following year.

 Article V — Election of Officers

 Section 1.
 The officers shall consist of a President, 1st Vice-President, 2nd Vice-President, Secretary and Treasurer.

 Section 2.
-The term of office shall be for a period of one (I) year commencing on the first day of the month following the annual meeting of NCAPPS.
-Officers may hold office for two (2) consecutive terms with a one (1) year interval before running for the same office.
+The term of office shall be for a period of two (2)year commencing on the first day of the month following the annual meeting of NCAPPS.
+There is no term limit for any of the board positions.